 She’s not gonna make me feel bad about not staying in the modular after Pyx’d said he’d do anything with me.
 Only a crazy woman would stay in a tiny, secluded place with a smoking hot alien who’d basically thrown himself at her while growling Take me!

 Okay.
-That’s not quite how it happen.
-But if my mind replays the actual events, then a disastrous real-enactment of ‘what happens next’ will happen.
+That’s not quite how it happened.
+But if my mind replays the actual events, then a disastrous real-enactment of ‘what happened next’ will happen.